 Comments and tips

 Initially, you may not be able to roll out very far without your lower back sagging.
 That’s fine.
 As you keep practicing, you will be able to roll out increasingly farther.

 The wheel rollout exercise is a little advanced.
 To build yourself up to it, you can start with the plank and graduate to the wheel rollout when ready.
 You can also make the exercise easier by performing it up an inclined surface.

 To make the wheel rollout more difficult, wear a weighted vest or perform it standing.

 If you don’t have a wheel, you can use an exercise ball or a barbell.

-The wheel rollout is not an ab exercise because there is very little waist flexion.
-Your abs and obliques only act as stabilizers and are therefore exercised isometrically.
+The wheel rollout is not an ab exercise because there is often either very little or no waist flexion.
+Most of the movement is in your hips and shoulders.
+Your abs and obliques usually only act as stabilizers.
+They contract isometrically to stabilize your waist.